dirkolbrich/dateseq/README.md

 [2017-10-09 2017-10-08 2017-10-07 2017-10-06 2017-10-05]
 ```

-For a custom format use the `Format(layout string)` method, which returns the string in a layout defined by the `time` package.
+For a custom output format use the `Format(layout string)` method, which returns the string in a layout defined by the `time` package.

 ```go
 seq := dateseq.New().Steps(10).Format("Jan 01.
 2006")